I audited

 what I skipped.

 - The "20–50×" phrase was mine, not Claude's.
-I said it first, casually, on 2026-04-06 when I was drafting a Claude cancellation survey.
-Claude later flagged that exact line as marketing filler in a different draft and cut it.
-This audit is the first time anyone ran the math.
-It wasn't built to justify the claim, it was built to find out if it held.
+It was a casual brag, not a number anyone measured.
+Claude flagged that line as marketing filler and cut it from a draft, which is what sent me to the logs.
+This audit is the first time anyone ran the math on it.
+I didn't build it to back the brag up.
+I built it to find out if it held.

 -